electricimp/AppleWatchExample/README.md

 ## Usage ##

-The iPhone app provides a means to add devices — enter the device’s agent ID and a name — and sync the list of devices to the Watch app, which will provide an appropriate UI for each type of device.
-The design is modular, allowing you to create and add UIs and *WKInterfaceController* objects of their own to personalize the app.
+The iPhone app provides a means to add devices — enter the device’s agent ID and a user-friendly name — and sync the list of devices to the Watch app, which will provide an appropriate UI for each type of device as they are selected.
+The design is modular, allowing you to add UIs and the *WKInterfaceController* objects that control them to personalize the app.

 Or simply take the code apart and use it as the foundation for a completely different UI — the choice is yours.